 What are wasps?

 Wasps are a type of stinging insect.
 Some species live and work together in large colonies, while others are solitary and live on their own.
-Wasps, when living outside and away from people and our homes, are eco-important; they are predators and are responsible for keeping down the populations of nuisance insects.
-They are also responsible for pollinating some plants and crops.
-In general, these winged insects have pinched waists, six legs that hang down when in flight, and little or no body hair.
+When living outside and away from people and our homes, wasps are eco-important; they are predators and are responsible for keeping down the populations of nuisance insects.
+They are also responsible for pollinating plants and crops.
+These winged insects have pinched waists, six legs that hang down when in flight, and little or no body hair.

 Listed below are the most common species of wasps living in North Carolina and South Carolina:

 This paper wasp is not native to the United States.
 European paper wasps are smaller than northern paper wasps.
 They are black and yellow and are often mistaken for yellow jackets.

 German yellow jacket